silverhairs/awesome-taskforce-todo/README.md

 - An IDE/Text Editor (Android Studio, VS Code or IntelliJ IDEA)
 - An Android device (physical or emulator)

-**PS: To run the app on an iOS simulator, you need XCode**

-After all the prerequisites are met, follow the steps below: <br/>
-Make sure the emulator is already running and if you are using a physical device, make sure it is plugged and and USB debugging is activated.
+Make sure your emulator/simulator is up and running and if you are are using a physical device instead, make sure it is plugged and USB debugging is activated.
 Run the command bellow to see if flutter has detected your device:

 ```
 $ flutter devices
 ```

+### Installing

+**PS: To run the app on an iOS simulator, you need XCode**

-Then run the commands below in the written order to clone, install and run the app.
+After all the prerequisites are met, follow the steps below in the written order to clone, install and run the app in your device.

 ```
 $ git clone silverhairs/awesome-taskforce-todo.git